 The Country Music Association (CMA) Foundation understands the need to create advocacy resources at the state level.
 Guided by the generosity of the country music community, the CMA Foundation focuses on improving and sustaining music education programs everywhere while supporting worthwhile causes important to the Country Music Association.
 Since its inception, the CMA Foundation has given more than $20 million to organizations enhancing the lives of students through the power of music.

-CMA has partnered with NAfME to administer the State Music Education Association Advocacy Grants.
-The goals of these grants are to support the work of our state MEAs by augmenting existing advocacy initiatives and creating new advocacy opportunities.
+CMA has collaborated with NAfME to administer the State Music Education Association Advocacy Grants.
+The goals of these grants are to support the work of our federated music education associatons (MEAs) by augmenting existing advocacy initiatives and creating new advocacy opportunities.

 California Music Educators Association